-If you’re looking for hours of bouncy fun, you’re going to love this collection of the best trampoline games.
-With a net, without a net, two players or a whole group…you’ll find a game the kids will enjoy in the list below.
+If you’re looking for hours of bouncy fun, you’re going to love this collection of the best games you can play on a trampoline.
+Popular games, games we made up, with a net, without a net, two players or a whole group…you’ll find a game the kids will enjoy in the list below.
+Let’s jump in!

 Owning a trampoline is such a fun way to get exercise and have some fun with the whole family.
-While some families shy away from a trampoline, thinking that it’s far too dangerous, the reality is that a trampoline can add so much fun and entertainment to your backyard.
+While some families shy away from a trampoline, thinking that it’s far too dangerous, the reality is that it can add so much fun and entertainment to your backyard.

 Today I’m going to share some fun games to play on the trampoline so that you can enjoy more quality family time outdoors.
-Trampoline games are one of my family’s favorite outdoor activities so I hope to kindle that joy in your family too.
+These games are some of my family’s favorite outdoor activities so I hope to kindle that joy in your family too.

 We’ve had a trampoline for 18 years.
 For a few years, we even had two!

 Kids LOVE trampolines!
 I love them too since they encourage the kids to play outdoors and they get a ton of exercise in the process.

 Below are their favorite games to play on the trampoline.
 Some of these are classics, others are new ones their friends introduced, and some are ones my kids made up with their friends.

 The one thing they all have in common is that they’re tons of fun!
 I hope your kids and family have as much fun with them as we have.